Domain Adaptation of low-resource Target-Domain models using well-trained ASR Conformer Models: Conclusion

 \section{Conclusion}

 In this paper we have investigated methods to optimally utilize the potential of an ASR model trained with a large dataset in training a new ASR model with a low-resource data.
-Though vanilla transfer-learning gives better performance than the baseline, the results of our proposed transfer-learning approaches have proved the fact that vanilla transfer-learning does not tap the complete potential of well-trained, when the target data is from a new domain.
+Though vanilla transfer-learning gives better performance than the baseline, the results of our proposed transfer-learning approaches show that vanilla transfer-learning does not tap the complete potential of well-trained ASR model, when the target data is from a new domain.
 This is due to the strong Language Model learnt by the decoder of the well-trained ASR model.
 Our approach is to tap the features from the bottom \textit{K} layers of encoder of the well-trained ASR model and feed it to the low-resource ASR model.
-Our approach has given significant improvements over the baseline and vanilla transfer-learning as \textit{K} increases.
+Our approach has shown significant improvements over the baseline and vanilla transfer-learning as \textit{K} increases.
 The results also indicate that freezing the encoder layers of the well-trained ASR model makes the target-domain model more robust.
 When those layers are updated, performance is better than freezing, if both the train and test datasets are matched.
-Also, an additional SpecAug applied on the well-trained model's encoder features helps further improve the ASR performance.
-In future, we would like to explore more techniques to tap the potential of a well-trained ASR model better.
+It can also be concluded from the experiments that the proposed approach is more robust to domain shift compared to the self-supervised model features.
+An additional SpecAug applied on the well-trained model's encoder features helps to further improve the ASR performance.